esplora/next-value-predictor/README.md

 ![Unit tests](https://github.com/esplora/next-value-predictor/workflows/Unit%20tests/badge.svg)

-The Next Value Predictor is a PHP package that predicts the next value rate based on the previous rates for a given data set.
+The Next Value Predictor is a PHP package that predicts the next value based on the previous values for a given data set.
 It considers the previous values and calculates the probability of the next value.
 The package is intended for use in applications that require predictive analysis capabilities.